d3athkai/MOTD-Login-Banner-for-Linux/README.md

 # Compatibility
-Login Banner tested working with Ubuntu 18, Centos 7 and Raspbian Buster.
+Login Banner tested working with Ubuntu 18/20, Centos 7/8 and Raspberry Pi OS

 # Setup
 Copy the contents inside *bash profile.txt* to */etc/profile* of your server.